Saab 9-5: Second generation (YS3G, 2010–2012)

-While several prototype vehicles and a number of production SportCombis were manufactured, the official variant did not enter serial production prior to Saab's bankruptcy in December 2011, and the vehicles never reached dealerships.
+While several prototype vehicles and a number of pre-production SportCombis were manufactured, the official variant did not enter serial production prior to Saab's bankruptcy in December 2011.
 A 9-5 liftback and a new 9-5X were also planned, as well as an overall facelift around mid-2014.

 Trim levels

 Trim/equipment levels vary from country to country.

-In the US Saab 9-5 trim levels were Turbo4, Turbo4 Premium, Turbo6 XWD, and Aero.
-Turbo4 models come with a turbocharged four-cylinder and features that included power adjustable driver and passenger seats, leather upholstery, five-spoke alloy wheels, fog lamps, and rain-sensing wipers.
+In the US, Saab 9-5 trim levels were Turbo4, Turbo4 Premium, Turbo6 XWD, and Aero.
+Turbo4 models come with a turbocharged four-cylinder engine and features that included power adjustable driver and passenger seats, leather upholstery, five-spoke alloy wheels, fog lamps, and rain-sensing wipers.
 The Turbo4 Premium added a panoramic sunroof, headlamp washers, Saab parking assistance, keyless entry and start, memory seats, and 18-inch alloy wheels, while the Turbo6 XWD was powered by a turbocharged six-cylinder engine and features an all-wheel-drive system.
 The top trim Aero featured 15-spoke “Rotor” 18-inch alloy wheels, leather-trimmed sports seats, a multi-color central information display, Bi-Xenon SmartBeam headlamps, dark titanium-effect interior trim, aluminum sports pedals, a sports-tuned suspension system with real-time damping, and Aero exterior elements.

-UK equipment levels for the 2012 model year included the Vector SE and Aero and both sedan and estate.
+UK equipment levels for the 2012 model year included the Vector SE and Aero.
 The previous base models, Linear and Vector were replaced by the Vector SE model.

-In Australia the base trim (Linear) was not part of the line up, only the Vector and Aero trims were available.
+In Australia the base trim called Linear was not part of the line up, only the Vector and Aero trims were available.